Summerduck/macbook_low_battery_warning_notification/README.md

    crontab -e
    ```

+    When you run `crontab -e`, it most likely may open the crontab file in the vi or vim editor.
+Here's a quick guide on how to use vi or vim:
+    How to use vi or vim editor:
+    - Press `i` to enter insert mode.
+    - Make the necessary changes.
+    - Press `Esc` to exit insert mode.
+    - Type `:wq` to save and exit the editor.

 2. Add the following line to the crontab file:
    ```bash
    */5 * * * * /usr/bin/python3 /path/to/your/macbook_low_battery_warning_notification/main.py